You will be offered a number of screening tests during your pregnancy.

 Whilst most women are not routinely offered a diagnostic test, anyone can discuss these tests with one of our specialist screening midwives.

-It is important to know that around 1 in a hundred (1%) of women who has a diagnostic test will miscarry.
+It is important to know that around 1 in a hundred (1%) of women who have a diagnostic test will miscarry.
 Therefore you should think carefully about why you would want to know whether your baby has a chromosome problem such as Down’s syndrome and consider the risk of miscarriage before deciding whether to have the test.

 There are two different diagnostic tests: